Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_intro.md

 ---

 ### Main Thrust Control
-* The thrust control starts in "soft lock" mode.
-While locked, thrust can be increased or decreased with the left stick up/down (controller) or the Ctrl + PG-UP or Ctrl + PG-DN keys on a keyboard (or Ctrl + + or Ctrl + - on keypad)
+* Thrust can be increased or decreased with the left stick up/down (controller) or the Ctrl + PG-UP or Ctrl + PG-DN keys on a keyboard (or Ctrl + + or Ctrl + - on keypad)
 * The in-cockpit THROTTLE handle works with a mouse or VR hand controller.
-* On a game controller, thrust soft lock is toggled using the left shoulder button.
-The left trigger is used to manually control the thrust from zero to maximum.
-Once you have a thrust level you like, press the lock button again to hold that thrust.
+* On a game controller, the left trigger is used to manually control the thrust from zero to maximum.
+This is useful for quick adjustments as you approach a landing.
-* On a keyboard, PG-UP and PG-DN (keypad + or -) immediately set and hold full or zero thrust, respectively.
-You can then tweak the levels using the Ctrl + PG-UP and PG-DN keys.
+* On a keyboard, PG-UP and PG-DN (keypad + or -) immediately set and hold full or zero thrust.
 * The effect of your throttle input is displayed on the IMU accelerometer.
 The nominal gravitational acceleration on the surface of the moon is 1.6 m/s/s.
 If you hold the ship acceleration at 1.6 during flight, then you  will be assured of maintaining a constant velocity, relative to the surface (which could include *no* velocity).
 When the ship is flown at an angle, it will accelerate sideways under thrust, and slightly *more* than 1.6 m/s/s acceleration is required to maintain altitude.

 ---